asllop/RunPack/TUTORIAL.md

 Hello
 ```

 Some words accept word references instead of values.
-We will see it in the following chapter.
+We will see some examples in the following chapter.

 ## 7. Objects